mbmcmullen27/lox/README.md

 ### Chapter 11 - Resolving and Binding

 - Second pass - static analysis
-   > There are no side effects.
+   > "There are no side effects.
 When the static analysis visits a print statement, it doesn’t actually print anything.
-Calls to native functions or other operations that reach out to the outside world are stubbed out and have no effect.
+Calls to native functions or other operations that reach out to the outside world are stubbed out and have no effect."

-    >There is no control flow.
+    > "There is no control flow.
 Loops are visited only once.
 Both branches are visited in if statements.
-Logic operators are not short-circuited.
+Logic operators are not short-circuited."

 - The author tends to lean towards more restrictive syntax, assuming no one would ever want to do a thing, make it an error or make it impossible.
 - I tend to disagree, language shouldn't tell the speaker what to say or how to say it.
+- I think  there's space for both, and heavily Object Oriented code, makes programatic analysis easier I suppose, and stops the programmer from making common mistakes, but makes for a poor programming experience in my opinion.
 - "Unlikely to be deliberate" isn't enough to convince me no one would/should ever try.
-    > Do either of those first two options look like something a user actually wants?
-Shadowing is rare and often an error, so initializing a shadowing variable based on the value of the shadowed one seems unlikely to be deliberate.
+    > "Do either of those first two options look like something a user actually wants?
+Shadowing is rare and often an error, so initializing a shadowing variable based on the value of the shadowed one seems unlikely to be deliberate."

 - functions are expressions and statements to make anonymous functions happen.
 This calls for changes in the resolver.
     - resolveFunction